 BY SARAH MAISEL | FROM THE SPRING 2019 ISSUE OF UKULELE

-Craig and I are commonly asked, “How do I get better?”
+Craig (that’s my husband, ukulele player Craig Chee) and I are commonly asked, “How do I get better on ukulele?”
 The traditional answer is practice, of course, but there is much more to it than that.
 Since so many players forget that they aren’t just playing the ukulele—they are playing music—we are going to delve into the many attributes that help you to become, not just a better ukulele player, but a better musician.

 Of course, practice is one of the most crucial parts to bettering yourself, but it also may be the most daunting.
 What you practice, how you practice, and why you practice are all very good questions that we are going to dive into.
 To answer these questions for myself, I break my practice down into four main categories: warm-up, skill-building, ear training, and repertoire.

 I always start my sessions with some type of stretches or finger exercises to warm up my hands.
 Playing an instrument can be a very physical activity, and it’s always good to prep yourself before you get going.
 Think of yourself as a runner, stretching before you begin.